 “UNC offers world-class training and mentorship in a supportive and collaborative environment nestled within a welcoming, family-friendly community.“ – Darrin Bann, MD, PhD, Pediatric Otolaryngology fellowship alumni

-The UNC Department of Otolaryngology/Head and Neck Surgery offers an AHNS-accredited one-year clinical fellowship position in Advanced Surgical Head and Neck Oncology and Micro-vascular Reconstruction.
-Fellowship director, Dr. Trevor Hackman, is pleased to offer this unique one-year opportunity, which will provide the highest quality training in the medical and surgical management of all are-as of Head and Neck Oncology, including:
+The Division of Head and Neck Surgical Oncology offers an AHNS-accredited one-year clinical fellowship position in Advanced Surgical Head and Neck Oncology and Micro-vascular Reconstruction.
+The fellowship directors—Dr. Trevor Hackman and Dr. Jeffrey Blumberg—are pleased to offer this unique opportunity, which provides the highest quality training in the medical and surgical management of all areas of Head and Neck Oncology, including:

-The Division of Otology/Neurotology is currently seeking candidates for the two-year clinical fellowship position in Otology/Neurotology/Skull Base Surgery.
-The University is home to the local Skull Base Program and the Carolina Children’s Communicative Disorders Program (CCCDP) for pediatric cochlear implantation.
-Call responsibilities are flexible and include general ENT call as well as care for otologic patients.
+The Division of Otology/Neurotology and Skull Base Surgery offers a two-year clinical fellowship position in Otology/Neurotology and Lateral Skull Base Surgery.
+The University is home to the local Skull Base Program and the Children’s Cochlear Implant Center (CCIC).

 The Division of Pediatric Otolaryngology offers a one-year clinical fellowship position in Pediatric Otolaryngology.
 The University is home to the highly-respected North Carolina Children’s Hospital.
 Multi-disciplinary centers at UNC include the N.C.
 Children’s Airway Center, the UNC Craniofacial Center, and the Children’s Cochlear Implant Center (CCIC).
 Fellows also benefit from a significant experience in cleft lip and palate care through the Division of Plastic and Reconstructive Surgery.
 Call responsibilities are flexible and for pediatric ENT patients only.